 Once all entries have been scored, the Jury Chair then recommends winners to the IMPACT Council who determines which entries are winners.
 No entry scoring less than an average of 70 can be considered as a winning entry.
 The minimum score for a campaign to be eligible for a Bronze Award is 70, 77 for Silver, and 85 for Gold.

 Setting a minimum score level to be eligible for a Gold, Silver and a Bronze award is important to maintain the value of the award.
 By establishing a minimum score level, clients and agencies alike are aware that when they receive a Gold, Silver or Bronze award, the effectiveness of their work has truly been outstanding.
 Gold winners are aware that their campaigns have truly met the highest standards.
 If two campaigns receive the same score, and their score is high enough to receive an award in that category, they receive the same level of award.

 The Grand Prix Award can only be awarded by the Chairperson and IMPACT Council for a campaign which has stood out and provided the ‘WOW’ factor.
 The Jury Chair and the IMPACT Council may choose not to award a Grand Prix.

-2) The eligible judged campaign must initially be entered into the same European category as it was in the national competition and only in case there is no equivalent, is allowed to enter in the closest related category.
+1) All national winners can enter (Bronze, Silver & Gold) the competition.
+In case there are no awards in your country, you can enter without the pre-requirement of winning a national competition.
+The campaign must initially be entered into the same European category as it was in the national competition and only in case there is no equivalent, is allowed to enter in the closest related category.
 The campaign may then also be entered in multiple categories but must be written appropriately each time to reflect the category’s particular emphasis (see ‘emphasis note’ below each category description’).
-Member countries are: Czech Republic, Greece, Ireland, Italy, Spain and the United Kingdom.

 a.
 Campaign Background & Summary (200 words)